rizinorg/book/src/search_bytes/intro.md

 | /a jmp eax              assemble opcode and search its bytes
 | /A jmp                  find analyzed instructions of this type (/A? for help)
 | /b                      search backwards, command modifier, followed by other command
-| /B                      search recognized RBin headers
+| /B                      search recognized RzBin headers
 | /c jmp [esp]            search for asm code matching the given string
 | /ce rsp,rbp             search for esil expressions matching
 | /C[ar]                  search for crypto materials